 Let’s take a look at some of the more popular types of home businesses.

-Running a home daycare often requires the purchase and use of extra equipment like portable cribs and cots, change tables, security gates and toys.
+Running a home daycare business in Ontario often requires the purchase and use of extra equipment like portable cribs and cots, change tables, security gates and toys.

 Home-based business insurance will certainly cover these items.